Protecting Your Skin with Broad Spectrum Sunscreen

-Did you know that sunscreen that doesn’t say “broad spectrum” on the label is only protecting you from half of the sun’s effects?
-Two forms of the sun’s radiant energy that affect your skin are UVA and UVB.
-All sunscreens protect against UVB rays, but not all protect against UVA rays.
+Did you know sunscreen that doesn’t say “broad spectrum” on the label is only protecting you from half of the sun’s effects?
+Too much of either type of ultraviolet light can cause skin cancer, making broad-spectrum sunscreen a healthy choice because it helps protect your skin against both.

 We know there are endless options for sunblock on the market, which is why we’ve compiled some tips, tricks and products you can use next time you’re stockin’ up and looking for the safest sunscreen option for you.

 - Grab a bottle labeled broad spectrum, multi spectrum or UVA/UVB protection.

 - Pick a bottle with an SPF (sun protection factor) that makes sense for you.

 The SPF number relates to how long it will take the UVB rays to redden your skin.